 The Cybersecurity Information Sharing Act, or CISA, improves the exchange of information about cyber security threats, making it easier to pre-empt problems and protect citizens.
 CISA allows technology and manufacturing companies to share internet traffic information with the U.S. government.

+Data breaches in the U.S. reached 281.5 million people in 2021.
 Given the scope of cyber attacks, CISA is integral to preserving the privacy of an enormous number of people.
 As a context, Yahoo announced another hack dating back to 2014 that affected more than 500 million user accounts.
 This breach places the necessity of cyber security regulations in perspective.

 2. NIST Small Business Cybersecurity Act